RodricBr/OffSec-MISC/README.md

 # xss
-- Personally created XSS payloads
+- Personally created XSS payloads <br>

 ## Danger zone! <br>
 > Danger zone is the area which xss payloads can be OR will be harmfull to a web application <br>